Here at Nissan Sunderland we may be one of the biggest car-manufacturing plants in the UK, but we’re not just all about cars.

 The Nissan Skills Foundation engages over 6,500 schoolchildren every year in Science, Technology, Engineering and Mathematics (STEM) through programmes covering manufacturing excellence, electric vehicles and motorsports.

-The plant has two production lines, with the Nissan Qashqai and all-electric LEAF made on Line 1, which runs around the clock on a three-shift work pattern.
+The plant has two production lines, with the Nissan Qashqai and all-electric LEAF made on Line 1, which runs on a two-shift work pattern.